zirkeldesign/cakephp-rest-plugin/readme.md

     }
 ```

-If the resolved callback is a string we assume it's in the calling controller.
+If the resolved callback is a string we assume it's a method in the calling controller.